SpiriitLabs/vite-plugin-svg-spritemap/README.md

 - ✨ Use your SVG in `<svg>` or `<img>` tags and also directly in your CSS/SCSS/Stylus/Less
 - 🍕 Import SVG fragments as VueJS components
 - 🔥 HMR support
+- ⚙️ Optimize your SVGs with SVGO or OXVG

 ## 📦 Install